-Genes—functional units of DNA that make up the human genome—provide the information that directs a body’s basic cellular activities.
+Genetics is the study of genes.
+Genes are functional units of DNA that make up the human genome.
+They provide the information that directs a body's basic cellular activities.
 Research on the human genome has shown that, on average, the DNA sequences of any two people are 99.9 percent the same.
-However, that 0.1 percent variation is profoundly important—it’s still 3 million differences in the nearly 3 billion base pairs of DNA sequence!
+However, that 0.1 percent variation is profoundly important—it accounts for three million differences in the nearly three billion base pairs of DNA sequence!
 These differences contribute to visible variations, like height and hair color, and invisible traits, such as increased risk for or protection from certain diseases such as heart attack, stroke, diabetes, and addiction.

 Linking Genes to Health: Genome-Wide Association Studies